Tutorial

 bidsmgr-convert

 Reads the inventory and converts every keeper row to BIDS using the right backend per modality (dcm2niix for DICOM, mne-bids for EEG / MEG / iEEG, bidsphysio for Siemens CMRR physio).
-Stages each subject under a private .tmp_bidsmgr/sub-XXX/ tree, then atomic-renames into the BIDS root on success.
-Each distinct dataset value in the TSV becomes its own BIDS root under <bids_parent>/.
+Stages each subject privately, then atomic-renames into the BIDS root.
+Re-running merges new subjects and sessions in safely.
+With --project it converts the project's active scan version into its locked root, replaying the curation edits recorded in the GUI.

 Positional arguments